nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

 Configuring Memfault
 ====================

-To include Memfault in your build, add the following Kconfig option in your :file:`prj.conf` file:
+To include Memfault in your build, add the following Kconfig options in your :file:`prj.conf` file:

 .. code-block:: console